petershin/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/reference/fragments/fragment-configuration-types-reference.md

 ```{tip}
 In addition to the `itemType`, you can specify the `itemSubtype` in the configuration.
 The `itemSubtype` corresponds to the asset `classPK`.
 ```

+### Defining a Maximum Number of Returned Collection Items

 By default, all items in the collection are returned if you do not define a limit to the maximum number of items.
 You can set this limit using `numberOfItems` in your JSON configuration.